irohacoding/yozora-theme/README.md

 ## Customization

+You can customize the Yozora theme to your liking.
+Yozora provides a few customization options, including the ability to change the cursor color.

-### Change the hero (cursor) color!
+### Change the Hero (cursor) Color

+The Hero is the Emacs cursor.
+You can change the Hero color using the following steps:

-1\.
-Type the following command:
+1. Type the following command:

 `M-x` `customize-option` `RET` `yozora-hero-color` `RET`

+This command opens the customization buffer for the `yozora-hero-color` option.

-2\.
-Change the color in the widget and click on `Apply and Save`.
+2. Change the Hero color.
+Adjust the color using the color picker widget.

+3. Click on `Apply and Save` to finalize the change.

-3\.
-Type the following command to reload the theme:
+4. Type the following command to reload the theme:

 `M-x` `yozora-reload` `RET`

-That's it!
-Enjoy the Yozora theme!
+This command reloads the Yozora theme with your updated Hero color.

+The Yozora theme is a great option for Emacs users who want a calming and stylish theme that is easy on the eyes.
+Enjoy!